 The key here is the focus.
 Search means the default Google Search.
 Display Network means your ad is showing up in alongside content on other web pages.
-If you analyse the intentions of the prospective customer is different on these two network.
-A person who is searching on Google already have a need and it can be considered as a hot prospect, but person see your ad on another website may not have the same urgency as the other.
+If you analyse the intentions of the prospective customer is different in these two networks.
+A person who is searching on Google already has a need and it can be considered as a hot prospect, but a person who sees your ad on another website may not have the same urgency as the other.

 Each network behaves differently and the purpose differs.
 So better use it wisely.

 How to Separate the Search & Display Network

 - Click the campaign you want to edit

 - Click on “Edit” campaign type

 - Select “Search Network Only”

 2. Review Your Search Term Report & Add Negative Keywords – Weekly

 You have your targeted keywords in your Keywords tab.
 Search Term report gives you an idea of how your customers find your ads.